 Where to Stay in Hanoi

 When you think of Hanoi, do you picture crumbling colonial buildings, street hawkers dishing up tasty grilled bananas wrapped in leaves, and about a zillion scooters?
 Yeah, you’re picturing the Old Quarter of Hanoi or Hoan Kiem, a dizzying maze of narrow streets, filled with French-influenced colonial architecture.
-If you envision your time in Hanoi indulging in 50 cent beers, pho dished out of giant buckets from the streets, and carved pineapples from the back of a push bike, this should definitely be your home base.
+If you envision your time in Hanoi indulging in 50 cent beers, pho dished out of giant buckets from the streets, and carved pineapples from the back of a push bike (all for under $1 USD), this should definitely be your home base.

-For those of us on a budget, you can snag a bed in a hostel dorm for as little as $5 or a private Airbnb for about $20.
-If you’re more of a champagne taste traveler, go absolutely crazy, shell out around $80, and you can get a room in an upscale, luxurious hotel.
+It’s a breeze to backpack in Vietnam on a budget and Hanoi is no exception.
+For example, you can snag a bed in a hostel dorm for as little as $5 or a private Airbnb for about $20.
+If really want to splash out, you can go absolutely crazy, shell out around $80, and you can get a room in an upscale, luxurious hotel.

 What to Do in Hanoi